schlopp96/VBP/README.md

 ### Using PIP _(Recommended)_

-- To install VBP using `pip`, enter the following:
+- To install VBPatcher using `pip`, enter the following:

   ```python
   pip --user install VBPatcher